raspberrypilearning/scary-spot-the-difference-scratch/en/step_5.md

 --- /task ---

 --- task ---
-Test your program by clicking on the `green flag`{:class="blockevents"}.
-When you click on the stage, after a random time, the zombie should appear and a scream sound play.
+Click on the `green flag`{:class="blockevents"} to test your program.
+When you click on the stage, after a random pause, the zombie should appear and a scream sound should play.
 --- /task ---

-Prank your friends by asking them to play your spot the difference game.
-Tell them they have to click on all the differences they find in the image, and then watch them jump in fear when the zombie appears.
+Prank your friends by asking them to play your Spot the Difference game.
+Tell them they have to click on all the differences they find in the image, and then watch them jump in fear when the zombie appears!